-On the plus side, lesser-sung players such as Scots left-back Andrew Robertson and England international right-back Trent Alexander-Arnold both had outstanding games.
-With the ambitious Fenway Sports Group investing £115 million into the development of Liverpool’s legendary Anfield, now holding 54,000, and £150 million-plus on the likes of goalkeeper Alisson and his Brazilian compatriot, midfielder Fabinho, for 2018-19, Liverpool are in as good as position as ever to claim a first league title since 1990.
+Also on the plus side, lesser-sung players such as Scots left-back Andrew Robertson and England right-back Trent Alexander-Arnold are both firmly established at club and international level.
+With the ambitious Fenway Sports Group investing £115 million into the development of Liverpool’s legendary Anfield, now holding 54,000, and £150 million-plus on the likes of goalkeeper Alisson and his Brazilian compatriot, midfielder Fabinho, in place for 2019-20, Liverpool are in as good as position as ever to claim a first league title since 1990.

 The biggest club in the English game until Ferguson’s Manchester United came along, Liverpool are all about mass popular support.
 If the club’s story starts in 1892, the formation of the club after a local dispute with Everton, who headed across Stanley Park to Goodison, their real story started in the 1960s with motivational manager Bill Shankly.